Itai-Nelken/weekly-box86-debs/README.md

 # WARNING: This repo is unmaintained and archived.
 As such, it is no longer updated.
-Use [this repo](https://ryanfortner.github.io/box86-debs/) directly or via [pi-apps](https://pi-apps.io/) for up-to-date box86 packages.
+Use [this repo](https://ryanfortner.github.io/box86-debs/) or preferably [pi-apps](https://pi-apps.io/) for up-to-date box86 packages.
 # weekly-box86-debs
 box86 debian repository, updated weekly.